wulongyuan/Intro-to-YOLO/Custom_image_detection/readme.md

 **Yolo 9000 is trained to detect over 9000 objects!!**

-You can retrain the models to detect additional models, but you need lots of computational power to retrain these objects because they have deeper network layers.
+You can re-train these models to detect additional objects, but you need lots of computational power to retrain these objects because they have deeper network layers.
-So if you need to train a custom object then it is adviced to select the tiny-yolo model as it has few layers compared to others and is the easiest to train with minimal hardware configuration (No need of GPU, CPU is sufficient).
+So if you need to train a custom object then it is advised to select the tiny-yolo model as it has few layers compared to others and is the easiest to train with minimal hardware configuration (No need of GPU, CPU is sufficient).

 ## 1. Download a new model to train

 ### Tiny-YOLO

-The version we are going to use is the tiny-yolo-voc.cfg you can download the cfg file [here](https://github.com/opencv/opencv_extra/blob/master/testdata/dnn/tiny-yolo-voc.cfg).
+We are going to use tiny-yolo-voc.cfg for this exercise.
+You can download the cfg file [here](https://github.com/opencv/opencv_extra/blob/master/testdata/dnn/tiny-yolo-voc.cfg).
 You can download the weights file [here](https://github.com/leetenki/YOLOtiny_v2_chainer/blob/master/tiny-yolo-voc.weights).

 Once you have the files